 3. How do neurons and glial cells interact in the healthy and diseased brains?

-Se Young Lee and Youngjin Choi have joined as Ph.D degree students.
+Se Young Lee and Youngjin Choi joined as Ph.D degree students.

-Our lab has been awarded a research grant from Cure Alzheimer’s FUND
+Our lab is awarded a research grant from Cure Alzheimer’s FUND

 PI receives Inge Grundke-Iqbal Award for Alzheimer’s Research from Alzheimer's association